jebowe3/DH-Mapping/README.md

 **Figure 24**.
 Export all of the Sherlock points.

 ### Step 2: Download Visual Studio Code
-Now we are ready to open our "leaflet-map" folder and do some minor editing in Atom.
+Now we are ready to open our "leaflet-map" folder and do some minor editing in Visual Studio Code.
 Open the repository that you downloaded to your desktop.
 Locate the folder called "leaflet-map."
 Drag and drop this entire folder over the green Atom icon on your desktop.
 This should open all of the web map components within an Atom text edit session.
 In the bar at the left, open the file called "index.html" so that you can see all of the code behind the web map.
 Your screen should look like this:

 ![Editing in Atom](images/index-html-atom.png)
 **Figure 25**.
 Editing in Atom.